PPPNut/LSA-DAT/README.md

 Official implementation of "Balancing quality and efficiency: an improved non-autoregressive model for pseudocode-to-code conversion"

-## Abstract

-## Highlights

-- The NAR model is introduced for the first time in the pseudocode-to-code conversion task.
-- Given the limitations of current pseudocode datasets, this paper designs two data augmentation methods that significantly increase the performance of AR and NAR models.
-- To reduce the "winner takes all" impact of the NAR model, a linearly smoothed adaptive transition matrix is designed.
-- A synthesis potential metric is presented to simplify the synthesis success rate calculation procedure while reducing the link between the evaluation index and synthesis technique.

 ## Requirements & Installation

 ### Requirements